 ERP therapy is an active form of treatment and requires intentional buy-in when participating in exposures, a willingness to feel discomfort, and honesty with your therapist about your obsessions and compulsions (even if they are shameful or taboo).
 ERP therapy has been proven to effectively treat people with OCD.
 Remember that you are not your OCD, and getting better is possible.

 If you’re struggling with OCD and are looking for treatment that can help you get better, NOCD is here for you.
 Our licensed therapists deeply understand OCD and are specialty-trained in treating OCD with ERP.
 We work side-by-side with the OCD experts and researchers who designed some of the world’s top OCD treatment programs – and that means the best care for our members.
-You can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment with our team to get matched with one and get started with OCD treatment.

 As a part of NOCD Therapy, you are also able to join others who are on a similar journey, share your personal story if you choose, and learn ways to overcome challenges related to OCD through our support groups.
 There’s no added cost to participate.
 Support groups are hosted on Zoom and are led by NOCD therapists.